 Examines the history and impact of film and television adaptations of Shakespeare's plays.
-Special emphasis is placed on how culture, events, as well as narrative and cinematic traditions shape the production and reception of Shakespeare's works.
+Special emphasis is placed on how culture, events, as well as narrative and

-Pre: Any 2000-level ENG or LIT course; or WRI 1150
+Pre: WRI 1150 or any 2000-level ENG or LIT course; and WRI 1200.

-and WRI 1200.